 Forging a Path into the Future

-From civilian to a military K9 trainer now a proud business owner, here is TJ Padgett's story.read more
+From civilian to a military K9 trainer and now a proud business owner, here is TJ Padgett's story...read more

 The United States Marine Corps carries a reputation as being the toughest of all the military service branches.
 From the very beginning they demand respect; they instill honor and courage and require the absolute best from each of their recruits.
 You will always know when you have encountered a group of the Marine Corps finest; their every movement is deliberate and executed with precision and confidence, leaving a lasting impression that will forever be etched in your memory.
 This is precisely what happen when Joel Juarez’s dad took his young son to his first musical symphony.
 Performing in full dress blues that night was none other than United States Marines.
 Joel sat mesmerized absorbing their every move.
 At the conclusion of the musical a group of marines with full battle rattle charged the stage with a war cry, they halted center stage and positioned themselves just like the marines who raised the flag at Mt.
 Suribachi during WWII.
 This was a defining moment in a young man’s life, Joel Juarez decided he would one day become one of “The Few.
 The Proud.
 The Marines”